-Data on hiring cover five areas: (i) whether fixed-term contracts are prohibited for permanent tasks; (ii) the maximum cumulative duration of fixed-term contracts; (iii) the minimum wage for a cashier, age 19, with one year of work experience; (iv) the ratio of the minimum wage to the average value added per worker (the ratio of an economy's GNI per capita to the working-age population as a percentage of the total population), and (v) the availability of incentives for employers to hire employees under the age of 25\.
+Data on hiring cover five areas: (i) whether fixed-term contracts are prohibited for permanent tasks; (ii) the maximum cumulative duration of fixed-term contracts; (iii) the minimum wage for a cashier, age 19, with one year of work experience; and (iv) the ratio of the minimum wage to the average value added per worker (the ratio of an economy's GNI per capita to the working-age population as a percentage of the total population).

 Hiring Data Fixed-term contracts prohibited for permanent tasks?
-No Maximum length of a single fixed-term contract (months) 60 uniterrupted months is the maximum before turning into an indefite-term contract (Article 45.5) Maximum length of fixed-term contracts, including renewals (months) 60.0 Minimum wage applicable to the worker assumed in the case study (US\$/month) 133.5 Ratio of minimum wage to value added per worker 0.2 Incentives for employing workers under age 25?
-No
+No Maximum length of a single fixed-term contract (months) 60 uniterrupted months is the maximum before turning into an indefite-term contract (Article 45.5) Maximum length of fixed-term contracts, including renewals (months) 60.0 Minimum wage applicable to the worker assumed in the case study (US\$/month) 126.7 Ratio of minimum wage to value added per worker 0.2 and nonnursing women can work the same night hours as men; (vii) whether there are restrictions on weekly holiday work; (viii) whether there are restrictions on overtime work; and (ix) the average paid annual leave for workers with 1 year of tenure, 5 years of tenure, and 10 years of tenure.